Carbon pricing in Australia: Political and industry response

 The majority of big emitters in Australia supported a price on carbon as at July 2012.
 However business groups and some big emitters, especially in the mining sector, were opposed to the pricing scheme.

 Research by Preston Teeter and Jorgen Sandberg at the University of Queensland revealed that liable organisations responded with very few investments in emissions reduction activities, largely due to the great deal of policy uncertainty surrounding the scheme.

 One criticism of the carbon pricing scheme has been that Australia should not proceed with its introduction ahead of other countries.
 However, according to the Department of Climate Change and Energy Efficiency, Australia will be one of around 50 jurisdictions implementing similar schemes worldwide.
 The starting price of $23 per tonne has also been a point of contention.

 Emissions figures from the 2010–11 financial year suggest the electricity generation sector may be due to pay around A$3.9 billion.
 Loans have been made available so that electricity generators can purchase carbon permits.
 Macquarie Generation, a Government of New South Wales owned electricity generator, wrote down the value of its assets by about A$1 billion as a result of the carbon tax.
-Power generators in the La Trobe Valley also face substantial write-downs.
+Power generators in the Latrobe Valley also face substantial write-downs.

 Modelling undertaken by the Virgin Australia airline calculated that the average increase per flight would be A$3.
 They responded by implementing a surcharge of between $1.00 and 5.00 to a one-way flight starting in July 2012.
 Qantas is raising its ticket prices by between $1.50 and 5.50.

 In a survey conducted by the Economic Society of Australia, 60% of economists thought the carbon pricing proposal was sound economic policy, while 25% disagreed.
 A number of public protests both in support of and against the carbon price (or tax) were held in the run up to its introduction.
 These include the No Carbon Tax Climate Sceptics rallies and Say Yes demonstrations.